Why Do I Procrastinate And How To Stop Procrastinating

 If we summarise this it comes that if we want to stop procrastinating we need to find a way to love our work and to love what we do.

-If some thought comes on our mind (fun thing to do), we should learn how to put that thought away and concentrate on our current work.
+If some thought comes to our mind (a fun thing to do), we should learn how to put that thought away and concentrate on our current work.

 #4 Step: Create Specific Deadlines